 Marke Driesschen – CTV Morning Live

-Marke Driesschen is a weather specialist for CTV Morning Live in Vancouver.
+Marke Driesschen is a weather specialist for CTV Morning Live and CTV News in Vancouver.

 A graduate of Seneca College in Toronto from Radio-TV Arts, Driesschen started his broadcasting career in radio with CFYN in Sault Ste.
 Marie before moving to Saskatoon shortly after.
 He spent the next eight years as morning host for CFMC-FM, as well as performing on stage with several of the city’s theatre and improvisational comedy groups.